ElectiveNodejs/07_database/README.md

 The database for this will not be a relational database as the MySql or MsSql databases, but a NoSql database called MongoDb.

 ## Agenda:
+## Create a free account at mongodb.com
 First we are going to have a MongoDB (a database) to work on.
 * [MongoDB](https://www.mongodb.com/) _(Create a free account)_

+## Query the database from a node.js application

+### MongoDB Native dirver
 https://mongodb.github.io/node-mongodb-native/api-articles/nodekoarticle1.html

+### Mongose
+With the module Mongoose we can get some functionallity that we do not have when using the native driver.
+Primarely the abillity to have a database schema.

 ## Literature